dawsonblack/nand2tetris/README.md

 Project 5 - building the CPU and putting it all together

-Project 6 - Coding an assmebler
+Project 6 - Writing an assmebler

 Project 7 - Writing a basic Virtual Machine translator